NVIDIA/aistore/docs/bucket.md

 Hadoop and HDFS is well known and widely used software for distributed processing of large datasets using MapReduce model.
 For years, it has been considered as a standard for big data.

+HDFS backend provider is a way to access files contained inside the HDFS cluster from AIStore.
+Here we will talk about standard configuration and usages (see also [full tutorial on HDFS provider](/docs/tutorials/various/hdfs_backend.md)).

 #### Configuration

 Before we jump to functionalities, let's first focus on configuration.